 - Cyclophosphamide can damage the bladder, which can cause blood in the urine.
 The risk of this can be lowered by giving the drug with plenty of fluids and with a drug called mesna, which helps protect the bladder.

 Lab tests to check for chemo side effects

-Before each chemo session, your child’s doctor will check blood test results to see how well the liver, kidneys, and bone marrow are working.
+Before each chemo session, your child’s doctor will do blood tests to see how well the liver, kidneys, and bone marrow are working.
 If there are problems, chemo might need to be delayed or the doses reduced.
-You can learn more about these tests and what they mean in Understanding Your Lab Test Results.

 Long-term side effects of chemo